fahidattique55/FAParser/README.md

 - Add the following code in your modal class.

-    > Make sure the name of keys of json response matches exactly with the name of keys of your modal classes
+    > Make sure the name of keys of json response matches exactly the same with the name of keys of your modal class
 ---

 ```swift